taky-kongo/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 	* Letters l and L should be replaced by 1
 	* Prototype: char *leet(char *);
 	* You can only use one if in your code
 	* You can only use two loops in your code
 	* You are not allowed to use switch
 	* You are not allowed to use any ternary operation

+100-rot13.c: This program is a function that encodes a string using rot13.

+	* Prototype: char *rot13(char *);
+	* You can only use if statement once in your code
+	* You can only use two loops in your code
+	* You are not allowed to use switch
+	* You are not allowed to use any ternary operation